lily-osp/AutoTunePID/docs/usage.md

 ## Auto-Tuning Behavior

-When **auto-tuning** is enabled, the library uses one of the supported methods (e.g., Ziegler-Nichols, Cohen-Coon, Relay Feedback, IMC, or Tyreus-Luyben) to compute optimal gains.
+When **auto-tuning** is enabled, the library uses one of the supported methods (e.g., Ziegler-Nichols, Cohen-Coon, IMC, Tyreus-Luyben, or Lambda Tuning) to compute optimal gains.
 These gains are applied automatically after tuning completes.

 ### Notes
 - Ensure the system can oscillate safely during the tuning process.